EricBoersma/ericboersma.github.io/_posts/2019-09-11-continuous-deployment.md

 ---
 layout: post
-title: Continuous Deployment: How It Fits in Your Delivery
+title: How Continuous Deployment fits in your delivery
 ---

 It's a bonus post this week, as I also approached the topic of how to fit Continuous Deployment into